drydart/model_viewer.dart/README.md

 too old and does not support the features that Model Viewer needs.
 For example, the stock Chrome version on the Android 10 emulator is too old and will display a blank screen; it must be upgraded from the Play Store in order to use this package.
-See [google/model-viewer#1109][].
+See [google/model-viewer#1109].

 ### Q: Why doesn't my 3D model load and/or render?

 **A:** There are several reasons why your model URL could fail to load and
 render:

-1. It might not be possible to load the model URL due to [CORS][] security restrictions.
+1. It might not be possible to load the model URL due to [CORS] security restrictions.
 The server hosting the model file *must* send appropriate CORS response headers for Model Viewer to be able to load the file.
-   See [google/model-viewer#1015][].
+   See [google/model-viewer#1015].

 2. It might not be possible to parse the provided glTF or GLB file.
    Some tools can produce invalid files when exporting glTF.
-Always run your model files through the [glTF Validator][] to check for this.
+Always run your model files through the [glTF Validator] to check for this.

 3. The platform browser might not support the features that Model Viewer needs.
-See [google/model-viewer#1109][].
+See [google/model-viewer#1109].

 [CORS]:                     https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS
 [glTF Validator]:           https://github.khronos.org/glTF-Validator/
 [google/model-viewer#1015]: https://github.com/google/model-viewer/issues/1015
 [google/model-viewer#1109]: https://github.com/google/model-viewer/issues/1109

-### Q: How do I load a local asset instead of loading a URL?

-**A:** This is not supported as yet.
-Due to CORS security restrictions, the model file *cannot* be loaded from a `file://` URL.
-That means local assets must be served from a `http://localhost:$PORT` web server.
-There are plans to implement a built-in proxy that will enable this in a future version of this package.
-(Do get in touch if your company would like to sponsor this work.)